auth0-blog/blazor-interactive-auto/README.md

 1. Move to the `BlazorIntAuto` folder
 2. Add your Auth0 credentials to the `appsettings.json` configuration file.
-3. Type `dotnet run` in a terminal window.
+3. Type `dotnet run --launch-profile https` in a terminal window.
 4. Point your browser to `https://localhost:7255`.

 ## Requirements: